Updated on 2024-10-14 GMT+08:00

 7. Check the change result.

 Return to the Instances page and view the instance status.
 During the change period, the instance status is Changing instance class.
 You can view the execution progress of Changing a MySQL DB instance class on the Task Center page.
-After a few minutes, view the DB instance class on the Basic Information page to check that the change is successful.
+After a few minutes, view the DB instance class on the Overview page to check that the change is successful.

 For DB instances using cloud disks, if you have selected Maintenance Window for Scheduled Time, the status of the DB instance on the Instances page is Changing instance class in the maintenance window.